The Simplest Eggnog Recipe Ever

 - When the water is simmering, place the top of the double boiler holding the eggnog mixture over the simmering water.

-- Whisk the mixture constantly, heating it until reaches about 175F as measured on an instant read thermometer or until it coats the back of a spoon.
+- Whisk the mixture constantly, heating it until reaches a minimum temperature of 160F as measured on an instant read thermometer or until it coats the back of a spoon.

 - Remove the bowl from the ice bath.
 Place a piece of plastic wrap over the bowl and refrigerate the eggnog until it is chilled.